Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Preliminary

 \section{Preliminary}

-In this section, we provide notations and background on Koopman operators, eigenfunctions and eigenfunctionals, DMD and some properties in variational calculus (relevant to Sec. \ref{sec:conKoopman}).
-In addition, we outline the work of Katzir \& Gilboa \cite{gilboa2018nonlinear,Katzir2017Thesis}, where nonlinear flows emerging in signal and image-processing are decomposed through a dictionary of decay profiles.
-We adapt this method for the extraction of Koompan modes in Sec. \ref{sec:ourDMD}.
+In this section, we present some background on Koopman operators, its eigenfunctions and eigenfunctionals and the related DMD framework.
+We note certain properties of variational calculus which are relevant to Section \ref{sec:conKoopman}.
+In addition, we outline the work of \cite{gilboa2018nonlinear} and \cite{Katzir2017Thesis}, where nonlinear flows are decomposed through a dictionary of decay profiles.
+We adapt this method for the extraction of Koompan modes in Section \ref{sec:ourDMD}.